Welcome aboard Mr Bond

 Ahead of me is the departures booth.
 Inside a grey faced dock official with a Sudanese accent checks the booking and waves me through with a nod.
 Beyond, I walk the long trek towards the ‘Hanjin Buenos Aires’, weighing in at 35,595 tons, 225 metres in length and flying a Maltese flag.

 Tillbury docks are designed for vehicular access.
 Nobody ever walks, save the Chief Officers and crew that descend from the bridge to direct large freight boarding a vessel.
 It seems like half a mile, made arduous by another flurry of rain that lashes the sides of docked ships as I pass.
 Eventually, I reach the Hanjin.
 Dusk is gathering, and the last of the evening’s cargo is being backed onto the lower decks.
 A bearded officer waves in my direction, and I head towards where he is standing.
 “NIck Compton, Chief Officer”, he says cheerily, “and who might you be?”, he enquires.
-“MIght you just be Major Bond - James Bond, one of our five passengers?”, he adds knowingly.
+“MIght you just be Major Bond - James Bond, one of our two passengers?”, he adds knowingly.
 “Step aboard.
 Dinner is at 8 pm.
 Join me at Captain’s table if I get back in time”, he continues.
 “Got to get these Range Rovers stacked.
 Oh, and Madden is my cousin - he has told me about you, but don’t worry, you are safe with us.
 Nobody ever checks the manifest”.